Access Keys:

 πŸ₯› Milk Orders πŸ₯›

-Milk money can be ordered each month - orders have been placed for the month of November.
+Milk money can be ordered each month - please contact the school office.

 πŸ•ŠοΈ The Sacrament of Confirmation πŸ•ŠοΈ

-The Sacrament of Confirmation will be adminstered to our children on Thursday 8th February 2023.
+The Sacrament of Confirmation will be administered to our children this year at 3pm on Thursday 3rd April 2025.
 The children will prepare for the Sacrament in class as part of their R.E. studies.

 πŸ“ Transfer Test πŸ“